 - Keeping normal iron levels in the blood is so important as it’s very difficult to return to normal levels once they decline.
 It’s much easier for your body to prevent this deficiency, than correct it if it develops.

 It is helpful to find a vitamin supplement that is easy for you to remember to take, and one that you enjoy taking.
 Research shows that the number of pills, or chewable tablets, you need to take in a day may play a role in the likelihood of you remembering to take them.
 What this means is that if you have the option of taking five pills per day versus ten pills per day, you are more likely to stick to your plan with the fewest number of pills.
 This is why bariatric specific vitamins are the vitamins of choice after surgery, because they provide you with the necessary nutrients to help prevent vitamin deficiencies.
 All bariatric specialty vitamins vary in what they provide.
-Below are the main nutrients to pay attention to when selecting your vitamin, this one from Bariatric Advantage provides everything listed below.
+Below are the main nutrients to pay attention to when selecting your vitamin.

 - A Bariatric Multivitamin that contains at least:

 - 45mg of iron

 - 1,500-3,000 mcg RAE Vitamin A (5,000 – 10,000 IU)